Civilization: The Card Game: Card Types

-Military Cards are drawn from the playdeck and are only used to either attack another player during the Combat step, or in response to another player attacking you during their Combat step.
+Military Cards are drawn from the deck and are only used to either attack another player during the Combat step, or in response to another player attacking you during their Combat step.
 They are kept hidden in a player's hand any other time.
 Each Military Card shows a specific type of unit found in the computer game, and specifies its traits.
-Some units (Archers, Spearmen, Axemen) can defend, and others (Chariot, Swordsmen, Spearment, Axemen) can attack.
+Some units (Archers, Spearmen, Axemen) can defend, and others (Chariot, Swordsmen, Spearmen, Axemen) can attack.
 Each card also specifies details about how it can participate in combat.